The Institute for Christian Formation

 The Death of Saint Francis Xavier

-Chances are either you, a member of your family, or someone you know has, at some point in their life, studied at a Jesuit educational institution.
+Chances are either you, a member of your family, or someone you know has, at some point in life, studied at a Jesuit educational institution.
 Francis Xavier was one of the founding members of the religious order called the Jesuits, or the Society of Jesus.

 Saint Francis Xavier was a great missionary.
 He was born into a Basque noble family in a castle in Navarre, Spain in the year 1506.
 He eventually went to Paris to study, and it was there that the course of his life was changed.
 He met and became friends with Ignatius of Loyola, who also became a Saint and whose feast day we celebrate on July 31.
 Ignatius was the founder of the Jesuits.